paretomansmartvotesim/paretomansmartvotesim.github.io/newer.md

 I'm also not as cool as Nicky, but I'm going to pretend to be.
 If my pale imitation of their chatty tone puts you off, then... well, I guess you can wait for my peer-reviewed paper.

 So, the story so far: FPTP voting is horrible.
 There's all kinds of other voting methods that would be better.
 We're looking for the one that's best.
 Some activists think that's Instant Runoff Voting (IRV), but Nicky and I both disagree; it can prematurely eliminate centrists, and requires centralized counting.
-Nicky says they lean towards score voting, and I can see why: it's easy to understand, and in all the simulations Nicky built, it does a great job of satisfying all the little dot-on-screen voters.
+Nicky leans towards score voting, and I can see why: it's easy to understand, and in all the simulations Nicky built, it does a great job of satisfying all the little dot-on-screen voters.

 By the end of this interactive, you're going to understand the three methods I consider the best.
 One of them Nicky already showed you: approval voting, which is great because it's so simple and because it has absolutely no downsides versus FPTP.
 The other two are newer, but they use similar basic ideas to what you've already seen.
 I hope you like all three methods.